GoogleChrome/web.dev/src/site/content/en/react/virtualize-long-lists-react-window/index.md

 Since items in a virtualized list only change when the user scrolls, blank space can briefly flash as newer entries are about to be displayed.
-You can try quckly scrolling any of the previous examples in this guide to notice this.
+You can try quickly scrolling any of the previous examples in this guide to notice this.

 To improve the user experience of virtualized lists, `react-window` allows